Centers and Institutes

 https://cpcs.wayne.edu/

-On November 20, 1965 the Center for Teaching about War and Peace opened its doors under the leadership of Director Russell Broadhead and a committee of distinguished faculty members.
-The mission then was to provide interdisciplinary, University wide, academic programs in the field of domestic and international conflict and peace issues.
-In 1987 the WSU Board of Governors, building upon this rich heritage, created The Center for Peace and Conflict Studies.
+On November 20, 1965, the Center for Teaching about War and Peace opened its doors under the leadership of Director Russell Broadhead and a committee of distinguished faculty members.
+The mission then was to provide interdisciplinary, University-wide, academic programs in the field of domestic and international conflict and peace issues.
+In 1987, the WSU Board of Governors, building upon this rich heritage, created the Center for Peace and Conflict Studies.

-The mission of the Center for Peace and Conflict Studies is to develop and implement projects, programs, curricula, research, and publications in areas of scholarship related to international and domestic peace, war, social justice, arms control, globalization, multicultural awareness and constructive conflict resolution.
+The mission of the Center for Peace and Conflict Studies is to develop and implement projects, programs, curricula, research, and publications in areas of scholarship related to international and domestic peace, war, social justice, arms control, globalization, multi-cultural awareness and constructive conflict resolution.
 The Center addresses this mission in three ways.
 CPCS supports undergraduate and graduate student excellence through its academic programs.
 CPCS staff and students engage in scholarly research initiatives on aspects of domestic and international conflict management.
 CPCS provides community outreach programs that emphasize: conflict resolution, development of inter-cultural understanding, and enhance local knowledge of global affairs.

 Center for Social Work Research